 Fixing the belt that was slipping sideways proved to be a little more trouble.
 There is a set screw in each of the two pulleys.
 On this particular saw screws were so firmly screwed in I could not back the screw out by hand with a screw driver.
 Whatever you do don't strip those slotted screw slots trying to get them out.
 I took out my battery operated Makita impact screw driver.
 I love that driver, it fits my female sized hands and is so fine tuned that it will do delicate work but the impact ability also means it can break loose a frozen screw without stripping it.
 When removing this set screw be sure to use your hand to firmly support the pulley from behind, you don't want to bend any shafts or put stress on the main castings of the table saw.

 To adjust the tension on the belt you need to loosen the two screws that hold the motor to the table saw with an 1/8" allen wrench.
 You can see me doing this in the photo.
 If you go to www.micromark.com and type in Dremel table saw belt you will replacement belts you can order plus they provide a pdf file discussing replacing the belt and tensioning the belt.
 If adjusting the pulleys has not solved the problem you can try very slightly skewing the motor on the two mounting screws.
 You don't want to do an extreme side to side tilt as it is important the pulleys be aligned.
 A very minor tweak might do the trick, but only as a last resort if moving the pulleys in and out on the shaft did not fix the problem of belt alignment and slipping.
+There is one more method of getting the belt aligned if this method failed so keep on reading a bit further as I am showing it a little further down after this next photo.

 This is my chemical arsenal, left to right